Geomatyx/Eagloo-DEM-modification-software/README.md

 Eagloo is a package designed for simplified the modification and analysis of Digital Elevation Models (DEMs).
 It is made to co-register, subtract, interpolate, compute errors, calculate mass and volume, and automatically generate a synthetic PDF.
 It is a tool for researchers, scientists, and anyone working with DEMs.

-## 2 | Work carried out
-- Creation of a user interface that allows the use of specific functions for processing and analyzing digital elevation models (DEMs) without any knowledge of code
-- Improving the efficiency of DEM processing by using a pipeline approach
-- Creation of a function for automatically generate reports

-## 3 | External Open Source ressources used
-Various external libraries and packages were utilized, with the most frequently used resources presented below.
-A comprehensive list of all libraries used can be found at the bottom of the page.

-### Frontend
-The user interface was developed using the [PySimpleGUI] (https://www.pysimplegui.org/en/latest/) package (under GNU GPL license).

-### Processing data
-To modify certain input and output data, the [GDAL](https://github.com/OSGeo/gdal) framework was utilized (under MIT license).

-### Co-registration, Interpolation, Errors
-The functions used for co-registration, interpolation, and calculating errors of the digital elevation models (DEMs) are from the [xDEM](https://github.com/GlacioHack/xdem) package (under MIT license).

-### PDF
-To automatically generate a PDF report, the [FPDF](http://www.fpdf.org/) library was utilized(no usage restriction).

-## 4 | Features
+## 2 | Features
-Eagloo offers a variety of features to help you analyse your DEMs, including:
+This software offers a variety of features to help you analyse your DEMs, including:

 ### - Co-registration:
 Eagloo offers multiple co-registration methods, including Nuth and Kääb, Iterative Closest Point (ICP), and ICP + Nuth and Kääb.